Colours of the Canadian Fall

 UK - Toronto

-This morning a sightseeing tour introduces us to Toronto, including views of some of the glistening skyscrapers and contrasting 19th century buildings.
-The remainder of the day is yours to explore this friendly, multicultural city independently; don’t miss the fantastic views from the dizzying observation deck of the CN Tower, with a partly-glazed floor for a fuller view of the city over 340m below.
+This morning a sightseeing tour introduces us to Toronto, including views of some of the glistening skyscrapers and contrasting 19th-century buildings.
+The remainder of the day is yours to explore this friendly, multicultural city independently; don’t miss the fantastic views from the dizzying observation deck of the CN Tower, with a partly glazed floor for a fuller view of the city over 340m below.
 With an evening free, you may wish to consider taking in a show, listen to some live music or enjoy one of the many restaurants.

 Spend today in awe of magnificent Niagara Falls and its surrounding beauty.
 Appreciate its power as you cruise as close as possible aboard the Hornblower and feel the mist on your face.
 Lunch is included at Queen Victoria Place Restaurant, boasting great views of both the American and Horseshoe Falls, for an unforgettable dining experience.
-We continue to Niagara-on-the-Lake, a pretty, well-preserved 19th century village which became the first capital of Ontario in 1792 and played a central role in the Anglo-American War of 1812, before returning to Toronto and our hotel.
+We continue to Niagara-on-the-Lake, a pretty, well-preserved 18th-century village which became the first capital of Ontario in 1792 and played a central role in the Anglo-American War of 1812, before returning to Toronto and our hotel.

 Toronto - Kingston

 We depart Toronto and follow the north shore of Lake Ontario to Kingston.
 We have free time for lunch before we visit Fort Henry to experience life in the year of Canada's Confederation, 1867.
 As a 19th century British military fortress, it has played a part in wars since 1812 through to World War II.
-We continue to our hotel for tonight, the Residence Inn by Marriott (4-star).
+We continue to our hotel for tonight, the Residence Inn by Marriott Kingston Water's Edge (4-star).

-Residence Inn by Marriott, Kingston (4-star)
+Residence Inn by Marriott Kingston Water's Edge (4-star)

 Kingston - Ottawa

 We start our explorations from Rockport, enjoy a relaxing cruise of the Thousand Islands, an archipelago of 1,864 islands stretching 50 miles from the northeast corner of the Great Lake and varying from small uninhabited outcroppings to over 40 square miles in size.
 We have spare time in the town before continuing to the Thousand Islands Tower for a panoramic view of the Thousand Islands and St Lawrence River, stretched out 130m below, a spectacular photographic opportunity.
 This afternoon we also enjoy a visit to Jones Falls, one of 24 lock stations along the Rideau Canal.
-We finish in Ottawa and our hotel for two nights, The Westin Ottawa (4-star) or Delta Hotels by Marriott Ottawa City Centre (4-star).
+We finish in Ottawa and our hotel for two nights, the Delta Hotels by Marriott Ottawa City Centre (4-star).

-The Westin Ottawa (4-star) or Delta Hotels by Marriott Ottawa City Centre (4-star)
+Delta Hotels by Marriott Ottawa City Centre (4-star)

 A morning city tour of Ottawa will take you to some of the capital’s many historic landmarks and beautiful heritage buildings.
 Visit the Bytown Museum to learn more of the city from its early days as Bytown to the present.
 The museum also pays homage to Lieutenant Colonel John By, who oversaw the construction of the Rideau Canal.
 After a stop to purchase lunch, we take a cruise on the Ottawa River.